 Join us on our 4-day Kasanka Bat Migration safari in Zambia, witnessing this incredible event, along with the chance of seeing some of Africa’s Big Five species, rare antelopes, special birds, incredible scenery and much more.

-Group safaris for this Zambia Bat Migration safari depart in November 2021 and December 2021
+Group safari for this Zambia Bat Migration safari departs on 24 November 2022

 • Witnessing one of nature’s greatest wildlife spectacles